HimanshuMohanty-Git24/HimanshuMohanty-Git24/README.md

 * **🤖 AI, ML, and DL Enthusiast**
 * **🌐 MERN Stack for Frontend and Backend Development**
 * **🐍 Python Developer with a love for Flask and Streamlit**

-🕉️ Guided by the wisdom of Bhagavad Gita

-> कर्मण्येवाधिकारस्ते मा फलेषु कदाचन<br>
-> *Karmanye vadhikaraste Ma Phaleshu Kadachana*

-**Meaning:** You have the right to work only, but never to its fruits.
-Let not the fruits of action be your motive, nor let your attachment be to inaction.

 ## 🌐 Socials:
 <a href="https://twitter.com/codinghima" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="codinghima" height="30" width="40" /></a>